Loading...

 cat /etc/hostname

-This is the simplest proof that the hostname change is persistent on systems that store the hostname in this file.
-The value should match the static hostname.
+This is the simplest proof of persistence on systems that store the hostname in this file.
+The content should match the static hostname.

 web-node01

-Step 5 : Confirm /etc/hosts aligns with the new hostname.
+Step 5 : Align /etc/hosts with the new hostname.

 Command